Operation Yewtree

 Operation Yewtree was a British police investigation into sexual abuse allegations, predominantly the abuse of children, against the English media personality Jimmy Savile and others.
-The investigation, led by the Metropolitan Police Service (Met), started in October 2012.
-After a period of assessment, it became a full criminal investigation, involving inquiries into living people, notably other celebrities, as well as Savile.
+The investigation, led by the Metropolitan Police (Met), started in October 2012.
+After a period of assessment, it became a full criminal investigation, involving inquiries into living people, notably other celebrities, as well as Savile, who had died the previous year.

 The report of the investigations into the activities of Savile himself was published, as Giving Victims a Voice, in January 2013.
-Operation Yewtree continued as an investigation into others, some but not all linked with Savile.
+Operation Yewtree continued as an investigation into others, some, but not all, linked with Savile.
 By October 2015, 19 people had been arrested by Operation Yewtree; seven of these arrests led to convictions.
 The "Yewtree effect" has been credited for an increase in the number of reported sex crimes, while the operation also sparked a debate on police procedure and rights of those accused of sex crimes.

 Background

 An ITV documentary, Exposure: The Other Side of Jimmy Savile, researched and presented by former police detective Mark Williams-Thomas, was broadcast on 3 October 2012, almost a year after Savile's death.
 The programme contained several allegations by women who said that, as teenagers, they had been sexually abused by radio and television personality Jimmy Savile, who had gained access to them through the television programmes he had presented and his charity work.
 Following the broadcast, many other people came forward to make allegations about Savile's conduct towards young people, including sexual abuse that had taken place on BBC premises and in hospitals to which Savile had access.